srigas/RGA-KANs/README.md

 jupyter lab
 ```

 Open and run the notebook `auxiliaries/Data Preparation.ipynb` to create the `data` directory and populate it with the reference solutions for the PDEs studied in the paper.
+Do not forget to also run the `auxiliaries/Navier-Stokes Data Generator.ipynb` file to create the data file for the Navier-Stokes equation.

-Then open the notebooks in the parent directory in order (`1.*.ipynb` → `12.*.ipynb`) to reproduce all experiments and generate the data (`results` directory) and plots (`plots` directory) presented in the paper.
+Then open the notebooks in the parent directory in order (`1.*.ipynb` → `14.*.ipynb`) to reproduce all experiments and generate the data (`results` directory) and plots (`plots` directory) presented in the paper.

 # Citation